 ‘Tis the season where apples are falling abundant in orchards, making way for a bounty of apple-inspired dishes.
 From homemade apple sauce to sugary apple crisp, the possibilities are endless.
 When socializing around a fall campfire, however, what could be better than a fall-inspired cocktail?
 Whether you want to brew your own cider or buy the store-bought version, adding a little whiskey or other hard alcohol to your steaming beverage while enjoying a romantic fireside evening is perfect for making memories.

 Pigs in a blanket can be considered an All-American hors d’oeuvre and are perfect for snacking while telling spooky stories.
 Tasty both warm and at room temperature, these snacks can be made the traditional way or with a gourmet twist, for those with a more refined palette.
 Prepared with hot dogs or sausages wrapped in crescent rolls and then baked, you can feel free to experiment by adding fancy ingredient, such as tiny gherkins, blue cheese, or whole-seed Dijon mustard, depending on the mood you want to set around the fire.

-S’mores are to campfires as cookies are to milk, so this seasonal snack will never disappoint when the opportunity arises.
+S’mores are to fall campfires as cookies are to milk, so this seasonal snack will never disappoint when the opportunity arises.
 The traditional, rustic method never fails and is made even better when using fallen twigs from nearby trees.
 Add sweet chocolate and graham crackers, and the storytelling will have to be postponed until everyone is finished savoring their sweet—and potentially messy—snack!

 Spicy nut mix